LBCrion/sfwbar/doc/sfwbar.rst

   An indicator whether to display application icons within the taskbar.

 rows
-  Specify number of rows in a taskbar. (also applicable to a pager widget)
+  Specify number of rows in a taskbar.

+``Pager`` widget may contain the following options

+pins
+  List "pinned" workspaces.
+These will show up in the pager even if the workspace is empty.

+rows
+  Specify number of rows in a pager.

 EXPRESSIONS
 ===========